mapeditor/tiled/docs/reference/tmx-map-format.rst

 <objectgroup>
 -------------

--  **id:** Unique ID of the layer.
+-  **id:** Unique ID of the layer (defaults to 0, with valid IDs being at least 1).
 Each layer that added to a map gets a unique id.
 Even if a layer is deleted, no layer ever gets the same ID.
-Can not be changed in Tiled. (since Tiled 1.2)
+Can not be changed in Tiled.
+   (since Tiled 1.2)
 -  **name:** The name of the object group. (defaults to "")
--  **color:** The color used to display the objects in this group. (defaults to gray ("#a0a0a4"))
+-  **color:** The color used to display the objects in this group. (optional)
 -  *x:* The x coordinate of the object group in tiles.
 Defaults to 0 and can no longer be changed in Tiled.
 -  *y:* The y coordinate of the object group in tiles.
 Defaults to 0 and